In what way can literature reviews be classified based on the type of data they utilize?

 Study for the CAFS Research Methods Test.
 Utilize detailed flashcards and choose from multiple choice questions, each question comes with hints and explanations.
 Prepare efficiently and boost your test performance!

-Literature reviews can be classified based on the type of data they utilize, and the correct classification highlights that they can incorporate both qualitative and quantitative data.
-This dual capability allows a literature review to provide a more comprehensive understanding of the research topic.
+Literature reviews can be classified based on the type of data they utilize, and the option indicating that they can incorporate both qualitative and quantitative data accurately reflects the diverse methodologies employed in conducting literature reviews.

 Subscribe